 I’ve been following cycling since I was plonked in front of the Channel 4 programme back in 1997, the year that Jan Ulrich won his Tour.
 The following year I followed the whole thing and saw Marco Pantani zoom off and win.

 This list is those that have captured my attention and been the stuff of dreams ever since!

 Robbie McEwen was pretty much my favourite sprinter in that early to mid-2000s period.
 He never had the same sort of lead out to the finish that Mario Cippolini was given but just seemed to scrap his way to the front, ultimately winning 3 Green Jerseys in the Tour de France.

 This was a golden age of sprinters where no one single sprinter dominated the field and all were capable of getting stage wins on their day, the likes of McEwen, Cippolini, Zabel, Hushovd, Cooke, Boonen, Freire and Hunter fought it out to wear Green (and often Yellow in the first week back then).

-McEwen stood out as successful and also very very quick – Erik Zabel won 6 Green Jerseys but wasn’t rapid, although admittedly not slow, definitely very consistent and capable of getting points the mountains (basically the EPO version of Peter Sagan).
+McEwen stood out as successful and also very very quick – Erik Zabel won 6 Green Jerseys but wasn’t rapid, although admittedly not slow, definitely very consistent and capable of getting points in the mountains (basically the EPO version of Peter Sagan).
 The winning on the line with arms aloft is what captured my imagination.
-McEwen won 12 Tour de France stages all in all (joint 16th on the all time list), one less that Cipollini, equal to Zabel, two more than Hushovd (TTT wins ignored) then there’s daylight.
+McEwen won 12 Tour de France stages all in all (joint 16th on the all-time list), one less than Cipollini, equal to Zabel, two more than Hushovd (TTT wins ignored) then there’s daylight.

 The knee injury he sustained in the crash led to him withdrawing from the tour a week later but he left having shown us another moment of greatness.